THE JÜDISCHER JUGENDBUND GÖRLITZ:

 These values could also include anti-Semitic positions, so that even before the First World War many, if not all, groups excluded Jewish boys and girls.
 However, the program owed its existence not only to the anti-Semitism of non-Jewish federations, but also, at least initially, to targeted youth care measures by the various interest groups within the communities.
 Inspired by the youth-movement zeitgeist, most quickly freed themselves from this unloved embrace and formed their own, relatively autonomous groups, which nevertheless reflected the competing ideological positions of the German-Jewish adult world.

 Görlitz’s Jugendbund was very active.
 They organized trips, sports events and musical events in addition to others.
 At this evening’s event, we will be recreating the Görlitz Jüdischer Jugendbund’s musical program from Febrauary 14, 1928.
-Many of the visiting Jewish descendants have connections to the concert’s original performers.
+Many of the visiting Jewish descendants have connections to the concert’s original performers, giving us a unique insight into some of the Jewish musicians who once called Görlitz home.

 Léontine Meijer-van Mensch